 Many smokers have more recently fallen into this category, even though they may agree or disagree with the practice.
 This is how things are done, and they adjust.
 So long as nothing affects their smoking experience, it is better just to accept it and move on.

 Finally, there are those hardliners who cannot stand a coated bowl and will not buy a pipe treated this way.
 There are a few reasons they state for this passionate rejection of pipe coatings.

 Some smokers prefer to break a pipe in from scratch.
 They believe that you get the best taste this way, on the bare briar.

 Coatings can ruin the break-in process for some people, defeating the purpose of a new tobacco pipe.
 Since a pipe coat speeds up the break-in of new pipes, anyone that likes to take their time and gradually get a pipe done might be bothered by that.

 Here's what people say are downsides of bowl coating

 While there are a few different reasons people do not like bowl coats, the negatives of coating a tobacco pipe's bowl can generally be boiled down into these two main arguments.

 Unscrupulous artisan producers

-One of the biggest problems some collectors have with bowl coating is that they believe it is used to cover up problems with craftsmanship or flaws in the briar.
-This isn’t a problem for larger companies or quality producers.
-Do your research before buying a pipe and you should be fine.
+One of the biggest problems some collectors have with bowl coating is that they believe it is used to cover up issues with craftsmanship or flaws in the briar.

-Although we like to remain Switzerland in many of these debates and let you decide for yourself, on the topic of tobacco pipe bowl coating, we're firmly going to fall down on the side of whatever the manufacturer believes is right for their pipes.
-Whether it's a large factory maker or a small artisan craftsman, the pipe maker put the love and time into producing their pipes and we'll trust that they know whether or not a coating is appropriate.
+We usually like to remain neutral in many of these debates and let you decide for yourself.
+However, on the topic of tobacco pipe bowl coating, we're firmly going to come down on the side of whatever the manufacturer believes is right for their pipes.
+Whether it's a large factory maker or a small artisan craftsman, the pipe maker puts their love and time into producing their pipes, and we'll trust that they know whether or not a coating is appropriate.
 After all, if you don't like it, you can always remove it.